jon-jacky/Piety/scripts/README.md

 Piety scripts directory
 =======================

-Startup scripts that define Piety tasks, then start the Piety scheduler.
+Run applications using the Piety modules.

 To conveniently use these scripts, this directory should be on your execution *PATH*.
 Or, its contents should be installed in some